hemant7405/faculty-plugin/readme.txt

 4. Find this settings from the WordPress Dashboard named `Person CPT`.

 == Changelog ==

+= 0.0.2 =
+- Compatibility with WordPress 6.0

 = 0.0.1 =
 - Initial release